 You won’t believe how easy it is to make a lightweight, bishop-sleeved sweater in this step-by-step crochet cardigan video tutorial.
 Get the free Day Date Cardigan written pattern here.
-Or purchase the ad-free, printable PDF with stitch chart for $2.99 here.
+Or purchase the ad-free, printable PDF with stitch chart here.

 This free crochet cardigan video tutorial is part of a collaboration with my friends at Lion Brand Yarn.
 This post contains affiliate links.

 There’s something so magical about using your own two hands to make a thing that is both beautiful and useful.
 The Day Date easy crochet cardigan is definitely both!
 The novel hexagon construction combined with soft, flowing drape make this lightweight sweater feel like something you bought at a boutique–only better.

 Of all the crochet sweaters I’ve made in the last year (a few of which are pictured below), I truly think the Day Date Cardigan might be one that’ll get worn the very most.
 I hope you feel the same way at the end of crocheting it!